Travel.State.Gov >

 Note: Additional documents may be requested.

-After you gain legal custody in Jordan, the Department of Homeland Security, U.S. Citizenship and Immigration Services must determine whether the child meets the definition of orphan under U.S. immigration law.
-You will need to file a Form I-600, Petition to Classify Orphan as an Immediate Relative.
-Contact Amman’s USCIS Field Office directly at uscis.amman@dhs.gov.
+After you finalize the adoption or gain legal custody for purposes of emigration and adoption in Jordan, USCIS must determine if the child meets the definition of an orphan under U.S. immigration law in order for the child to immigrate to the United States.
+You will need to file a Form I-600, Petition to Classify Orphan as an Immediate Relative, on behalf of the child and unless an exception applies, you must identify a primary provider.

 How to obtain a Passport for your child in Jordan: